 The Audit Committee has adopted policies and procedures for pre-approving all audit and non-audit services performed by the independent registered public accounting firm.
 The policy requires advance approval by the Audit Committee of all audit and non-audit work; provided, that the Chair of the Audit Committee may grant pre-approvals of audit or non-audit work, so long as such pre-approvals are presented to the full Audit Committee at its next scheduled meeting.
 Unless the specific service has been previously pre-approved with respect to the 12-month period following the advance approval, the Audit Committee must approve a service before the independent registered public accounting firm is engaged to perform the service.
-The Audit Committee has given advance approval for specified audit, audit-related and other services for 2020.
-Requests for services that have received this pre-approval are subject to specified fee or budget restrictions, as well as internal management controls.
+The Audit Committee has given advance approval are subject to specified fee or budget restrictions, as well as internal management controls.